dwhiffing/fury/content/aar/iof/iof1/iof1_aj/body.md

 **Indian Ocean Fury \#1 – Persian Pounce**

-**<span class="underline">Playtest Report by AndrewJ July 2017</span>**
+**<u>Playtest Report by AndrewJ July 2017</u>**

 Multiple unidentified bogeys inbound on bearings to my dispersed patrol vessels, and the Sara miles away.
-Crap\!
+Crap!
 Scramble what I've got, get the helicopters airborne and running ashore.
 We're gonna lose some ships...

 Incidentally, that Badger waaay out behind me is a very nice touch.
 Is he just looking?
 Has he got a raid lined up behind him?
 Is he just a distraction?
 Do I really waste a set of F-14s to go after him?

-And who the heck thought it was a good idea to sell F-14s to Iran\!
+And who the heck thought it was a good idea to sell F-14s to Iran!

 We'd better clear the straits?
-I could walk from shore to shore on Iranian speedboats, and never see the skies through the clouds of MiGs\!
+I could walk from shore to shore on Iranian speedboats, and never see the skies through the clouds of MiGs!

 Say, that's an unusual set of radar emissions for cargo ships...
 What are you up to Gunner?